quarree100/qScope_doc/source/QUARREE100.rst

     :align: center
     :alt: [Image of the infoscreen, showing four colored squares, each of which contains the address of the selected houses.
 In each of the squares there is a table with information on energy saving measures.]

-In the QUARREE100 game, actions to choose from all relate to decisions in house heating.
-The aim of the game will be to reduce the emissions and lower the energy costs by choosing from a combination of these measures.
+The aim of the QUARREE100 game is to reduce the emissions and lower the energy costs.
+In order to achieve this, users can choose from (combinations of) options concerning the heating of their house.
 There are three options to choose from:

 #. energy-saving behavior
 #. conducting the renovation of the house
 #. connecting the house to the QUARREE100-heat-grid

-In order to choose from one of these, you have to put one of your tokens into one of the fields above any of the sliders.
+In order to choose from one of these, users have to put one of their tokens into one of the fields above any of the sliders.
 Each of the fields represents one of the beforementioned actions.
-The slider will be activated for you to set the magnitude of your action.
+The slider will be activated so that one can define the magnitude of their action.
 Changes will be applied to all houses you have selected simultaneously.

 After all users are done with the adjustments, the game master can start the simulation by putting any non-white token onto the global simulation position.
 The Agent-Based model is thus started and calculates the data for the adjusted buildings.